 Fuel injection is a computer-controlled method of delivering fuel to the engine in the proper amount.
-It is used by almost every modern production and racing vehicles, and requires much less maintenance than a carburettor (the old means of delivering fuel to the intake).
-There are a number of fuel injection designs which have benefits and drawbacks.
-Some types are similar or even the same, but have different names under different manufacturers for marketing reasons.
+It is used by almost every modern production and racing vehicles, and requires much less maintenance than a carburetor (the old means of delivering fuel to the intake system).

 - Direct Injection